johnmholmes/Layout_Command_Control_Arduino_Nano/README.md

 At first I hope to be using the MERG CANUSB4 to connect the units to the CAN bus.
 I will also investigate other alternatives units.

+This is only possible because of the team of people who mades these libraries available.

 YouTube playlist for this series https://www.youtube.com/watch?v=h11A7ldtA88&list=PL2Mz1GBib5At-XhSuIbOVxOFNjhXl8YUz

-**Please use the Wiki tab as that will be used rather than this readme.
+**Please use the Wiki tab as that will be used rather than this readme.**